 The U.S. Route 64 bridge over the Tar River in Tarboro was part of a multiple-bridge overlay contract the state had awarded to Lanford, a third-generation bridge repair contractor based in Roanoke, Va.
 Most bridges were to receive an epoxy overlay.
 Damage to the eastbound U.S. 64 bridge, however, required a thicker, more robust solution.
-To minimize driver inconvenience, the deck would receive a high-early-strength Rapid Set® Latex-Modified Concrete (RSLMC) overlay that meets the state’s compressive strength requirement of 3000 psi in three hours.
+To minimize driver inconvenience, the deck would receive a Rapid Set® Latex-Modified Concrete (RSLMC) overlay that meets the state’s compressive strength requirement of 3000 psi in three hours.

-Lanford Brothers, which has installed RSLMC overlays for three decades using its fleet of mobile volumetric mixers, had another idea: Apply the state’s RSLMC specifications to an overlay made with high-early-strength Rapid Set® Cement and Liquid Low-P™ admixture, and see how it performs.
+Lanford Brothers, which has installed RSLMC overlays for three decades using its fleet of mobile volumetric mixers, had another idea: Apply the state’s RSLMC specifications to an overlay made with very-early-strength Rapid Set® Cement and Liquid Low-P™ admixture, and see how it performs.

 Expanding Contractor Versatility